-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer a Platelet Rich Plasma (PRP) injections, Pulse Stimulation Treatment (P-STIM), Interstitial Laser Therapy and Electrical Nerve Stimulation.
+Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer a Stem Cell Therapy, Platelet Rich Plasma (PRP) injections, Pulse Stimulation Treatment (P-STIM), Interstitial Laser Therapy and Electrical Nerve Stimulation.

 We are Approved New York State Department of Health Medical Marijuana Facility.
 Our facility equipped with the most advanced, cutting edge equipment to treat Pudendal Neuralgia.
 Our Brooklyn back pain specialists are best in region.
 We were selected to be a part of the international medical team for the Rio Olympic Games.

 What is Pudendal Neuralgia?

 Pudendal neuralgia is a neuropathic condition, affecting both men and women, which affect the pudendal nerve.
 Pudendal neuralgia leads to pain in the genital area like in the clitoris and vulva in women, penis and scrotum in men, as well as in the perineum and rectum in both men and women.
 The pain gets worse usually when sitting.